iherman/rdf-di-report/content.md

 # Introduction

-The [Verifiable Credentials Working Group](https://www.w3.org/groups/wg/vc) is finalizing the [[[vc-data-integrity]]] [[vc-data-integrity]] specification, as well as related "cryptosuites" ([[vc-di-ecdsa]] and [[vc-di-eddsa]]), whose goal is to provide standard means to secure Verifiable Credentials [[vc-data-model-2.0]].
-The details of Verifiable Credentials are not important here (the interested reader may want to look at the [[[vc-overview]]] [[vc-overview]] document); suffices it to say that Verifiable Credentials are defined through RDF datasets [[rdf11-concepts]] represented using [[json-ld11]].
-These datasets are secured by generating separate _proof graphs_, each containing a cryptographic signature.
-The signature data are expressed in a small [vocabulary](https://w3id.org/security) defined by the [[vc-data-integrity]] specification.
+The [Verifiable Credentials Working Group](https://www.w3.org/groups/wg/vc) is finalizing the [[[vc-data-integrity]]] [[vc-data-integrity]] specification and the related "cryptosuites" specification ([[[vc-di-ecdsa]]] [[vc-di-ecdsa]] and [[[vc-di-eddsa]]] [[vc-di-eddsa]]), whose goal is to provide standard means to secure Verifiable Credentials [[vc-data-model-2.0]].
+The details of Verifiable Credentials are not important here (the interested reader may want to look at the [[[vc-overview]]] [[vc-overview]] document); for our purposes it is enough to say that Verifiable Credentials are defined as RDF datasets [[rdf11-concepts]] serialized in [[json-ld11]].
+These datasets are secured by generating separate _proof graphs_ containing a cryptographic signatures of the dataset.
+The signatures themselves are expressed using a small [vocabulary](https://w3id.org/security) defined by the [[vc-data-integrity]] specification.

-The [[[vc-data-integrity]]] is defined for Verifiable Credentials.
-It uses a JSON-LD terminology and relies on some specificities of those credentials (more about this later).
-However, from the very start, an unofficial goal was to make the general approach, the underlying vocabulary, and cryptographic definitions, usable for RDF Datasets in general as well.
-The question is, therefore: "Is it possible, using the [[[vc-data-integrity]]] specification, to secure, via cryptographic signatures, RDF Datasets in general?".
-As we will see later, the answer to the question is "Almost".
-The goal of this document is to give a more precise answer, and some additional comments, based on an experimental implementation [[rdfjs-di]] by the author of this report.
+The [[[vc-data-integrity]]] standard uses a JSON-LD terminology and relies on some specificities of Verifiable Credentials (more about this later).
+However, from the very start, an unofficial goal was to make the standard, the underlying vocabulary, and the cryptosuites usable for general RDF Datasets as well.
+The question is, therefore: _"Is it possible, using the [[[vc-data-integrity]]] specification, to secure, via cryptographic signatures, RDF Datasets in general?"_.
+The goal of this document is to give some answers, and some additional comments, on this question based on an experimental implementation [[rdfjs-di]] by the author of this report.
+As we will see later, the answer to the question is _"Almost"_.

 ## Technical basics

-It is necessary, to make this document understandable to give some high level overview on the technical approach taken by [[vc-data-integrity]].
+To make this document understandable, some high level overview on the technical approach taken by [[vc-data-integrity]] is necessary.

 The operations of Data Integrity are conceptually simple.
 To create a cryptographic proof, the following steps are performed: 1) Transformation, 2) Hashing, and 3) Proof Generation.

 1. _Transformation_ is a takes input data and prepares it for the hashing process.
 For RDF Datasets this involves the canonicalization of the RDF Datasets using the [[[rdf-canon]]] [[rdf-canon]] specification.
-2. _Hashing_ calculates an identifier for the transformed data using a [cryptographic hash function](https://en.wikipedia.org/wiki/Cryptographic_hash_function); this is also defined by the [[rdf-canon]] specification.
+2. _Hashing_ calculates a hash value for the transformed data using a [cryptographic hash function](https://en.wikipedia.org/wiki/Cryptographic_hash_function).
+For RDF Datasets, this is also defined by the [[rdf-canon]] specification.
-3. _Proof Generation_ means, for our purposes, to generate a cryptographic signature using asymmetric keys, yielding the signature of the RDF Dataset.
-The details, defining the necessary vocabulary, is defined in [[vc-data-integrity]] and its adaptation to specific cryptographic schemes in [[[vc-di-eddsa]]] [[vc-di-eddsa]] and [[[vc-di-ecdsa]]] [[vc-di-ecdsa]].
+3. _Proof Generation_ means to generate a cryptographic signature, using the secret key of an asymmetric crypto key pair, of the hash value calculated in the previous step.
+The details, i.e., the exact algorithmic steps, the definition of the necessary vocabulary, etc., are defined in [[vc-data-integrity]] specification.
+The details of the cryptography aspects, using standard cryptographic schemes, are defined in [[vc-di-eddsa]] and [[vc-di-ecdsa]].
 Using other cryptographic schemes (e.g., RSA variants) would also be possible by adapting, say, the [[vc-di-eddsa]] specification.

-The result of these steps is a _proof graph_ that contains the public key for the signature, the signature value itself, and some metadata.
+The result of these steps is a _proof graph_ that contains the public key for the signature (or a reference thereof), the signature value itself, and some metadata.

-_Verification_ of a proof involves repeating calculating the hash values on the verifier's side and cryptographically check the signature value against the hash.
+_Verification_ of a proof involves repeating steps (1) and (2) above, yielding the hash value, extract the proof value and the public key from the proof graph, and cryptographically check, using the public key, the signature value against the hash value.

 # Generating proof graphs